Trevor-crypto243/WEZACARE-DEVELOPER-CHALLENGE/README.md

 <h2>Programming Language</h2>
 Kotlin has been used as the programming language for this application due to its efficiency, versatility, and widespread use in software development.
-The performance benefits of kotlin allow for quick and efficient comparisons between large files, making it a suitable choice for this type of application.
+The performance benefits of kotlin  make it a suitable choice for this type of application.
 In addition, kotlin is widely used and has a large user community, providing a wealth of resources for development and troubleshooting.
 The object-oriented programming features of kotlin also make it easy to maintain and extend the codebase in the future.

 <h2>Running the application</h2>
 Download and install the application from the link below